robertgetino/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Step 1, I will be configuring the Agent Panel of osTicket in order to complete the installation.
-First, I will go to Admin/Analyst Login Page then go to the Agent Panel then Users, Add New, and add the names Karen and Ken, in this project.
+Above, in this project, I configure the "Roles", "Departments" and "Teams" sections in the Admin Panel of osTicket.
+In order to do this, I begin in the "Roles" section, which is to allow grouping permissions, by going to "Admin Panel", choosing "Agents", then "Roles".
+In this project, I use the Main Admin as the role.
+Next, I go back to the Admin Panel and to the "Departments" tab.
+I fill out all the necessary fields and use "SysAdmins" in this project for the department.
+Lastly, in the "Teams" tab, I fill out the necessary fields and use "Refund Requests" in the project and create the team.
 </p>
 <br />